Journalism Schools in Atlanta

 |Retention Rate (2016-2017)||83% for full-time students; 53% for part-time students*||72% for full-time students; 39% for part-time students*|

 |Graduation Rate (for students who began studies in Fall 2011)||53% (15% transfer out)*||40% (23% transfer out)*|

 Georgia State University

 The Department of Communication at Georgia State University offers a degree program that can provide students with an overall understanding of journalism, including the role of journalism in society and politics.
 The school is home to highly accomplished faculty, and is situated near television stations, production companies and other media and communication centers.
 The school offers an honors program that provides academically motivated journalism students the opportunity to take part in research studies and special workshops.
-Georgia State University regularly hosts conferences and training for students and faculty to connect with leading journalists and scholars.
+Georgia State University regularly hosts conferences, workshops and training for students and faculty to connect with leading journalists and scholars.

 Bachelor of Arts in Journalism

-The undergraduate degree program allows students to concentrate on print journalism, public relations or telecommunication.
+The undergraduate degree program allows students to concentrate on print journalism, public relations or telecommunications.
 Classes are designed to prepare students for careers in journalism, whether it's in magazines, television or public relations.
-Courses cover public speaking, media writing, mass communication theory and communication law.
+Courses cover public speaking, media writing, media theory and communication law.
 There's also an opportunity for students to take part in internships to gain course credit and professional experience.
 Georgia State University also offers a minor in journalism for students who want to major in another discipline, but who are also interested in developing an understanding of journalism.